Brock Bowers: 2024 season

 Bowers was selected by the Las Vegas Raiders in the first round with the 13th overall pick in the 2024 NFL draft.
 On May 9, 2024, Bowers signed a four-year fully-guaranteed contract worth $18.1 million.
 In his NFL debut, he had six receptions for 58 yards in a 22-10 loss to the Los Angeles Chargers in week 1.
 In a week 2, 26–23 win over the Baltimore Ravens, Bowers had nine receptions for 98 yards.
 In week 5, Bowers caught a 57-yard pass for his first NFL touchdown as a part of an eight reception, 97 yard game during an 34-18 loss to the Denver Broncos.
 In week 10, he had 13 receptions for 126 yards and a touchdown in the 34–19 loss to the Miami Dolphins.
 In week 12, he had ten receptions for 140 yards and a touchdown in the 19–17 loss to the Kansas City Chiefs.

 Bowers played all 17 games through the 2024 season and led the team in receptions, receiving yards, and touchdowns, finishing with 112 catches for 1,194 receiving yards and five receiving touchdowns.
 His receptions and receiving yards were the highest among all tight ends in the league that season, veterans included.
 Bowers was named First-team All-Pro, earned Pro Bowl honors, and set numerous records with his rookie performance.
 Bowers broke an all-time record for most receiving yards by a rookie tight end, set more than half a century ago by Mike Ditka (1,076 yards) in 1961.
 He broke a league record for the most receptions in a season by a rookie (of any position), set the prior year by wide receiver Puka Nacua (105 catches).
 He also set a franchise record for the most receptions in a season by a Raider, beating out the 107 catches made by Darren Waller in 2020.
 He was named to the PFWA All-Rookie Team.
+He was ranked 24th by his fellow players on the NFL Top 100 Players of 2025.

 2025 season

-In week 1 against the New England Patriots, Bowers had five receptions for 103 yards before being taken out of the game due to a knee injury.
+In Week 1 against the New England Patriots, Bowers had five receptions for 103 yards before being taken out of the game due to a knee injury.
 Bowers played through a PCL injury and bone bruise in his left knee, both sustained in the Patriots game, through weeks 2–4.
-However, Bowers was sidelined through weeks 5–7 to mitigate the chance of aggravating the injury, with head coach Pete Carroll hinting at his return after the Raiders' bye week in week 8.
+However, Bowers was sidelined through weeks 5–7 to mitigate the chance of aggravating the injury, with head coach Pete Carroll hinting at his return after the Raiders' bye week in Week 8.
 In Week 9, upon his return, Bowers caught 12 passes for 123 yards and three touchdowns in a loss against the Jacksonville Jaguars.
+He made 12 total appearances (eight starts) for Las Vegas, recording 64 receptions for 680 yards and seven touchdowns.
+On December 24, Bowers was placed on season-ending injured reserve due to a knee injury.
+He earned Pro Bowl honors for the second time.